mehulagg/gitlab/doc/administration/operations/fast_ssh_key_lookup.md

 ## Fast lookup is required for Geo **(PREMIUM)**

-By default, GitLab manages an `authorized_keys` file, which contains all the public SSH keys for users allowed to access GitLab.
+By default, GitLab manages an `authorized_keys` file normally located under `/var/opt/gitlab/.ssh/authorized_keys`, which contains all the public SSH keys for users allowed to access GitLab.
 However, to maintain a single source of truth, [Geo](../geo/index.md) needs to be configured to perform SSH fingerprint lookups via database lookup.